-The company's forecasts and projections, taking account of reasonably possible changes in trading performance of both itself and the other UK resident members of the group of companies headed by AAF McQuay UK Limited ("the UK Group"), show that the company and the UK group can operate within the level of their current facilities for the foreseeable future.
+The company is concerned by inflation uncertainty especially where it affects material pricing and where possible adjusts sales prices to offset.
+The company's forecasts and projections, taking account of reasonably possible changes in trading performance, of both itself and the other UK resident members of the group of companies headed by AAF McQuay UK Limited ("the UK Group"), show that the company and the UK group can operate within the level of their current facilities for the foreseeable future.
 The UK group continues to hold discussions with its bankers about its future borrowing needs and no matters have been brought to its attention to suggest that future renewal may not be forthcoming on acceptable terms.